The Softest, Creamiest Graduation Cake That Makes Every Milestone Feel Unforgettable

 Directions

-• Add dry ingredients in parts, alternating with milk.
-Stir gently until smooth.
-Divide into pans evenly.
+• Add the dry mixture in three additions, alternating with milk.
+Stir gently just until combined after each addition — do not overmix.

-• Bake 25–30 minutes until a toothpick comes out clean.
-Cool completely.
+• Divide batter evenly between prepared pans.
+Bake 25–30 minutes until golden and a toothpick inserted in the center comes out clean.

 Latest Posts